How To Decide What Type Of Home To Buy With A Mortgage

 - HOA fees can be costly, and there can be legal consequences if these fees aren’t paid.
 You could lose your right to vote on HOA matters, and the HOA could even decide to initiate a foreclosure.

 - You’ll have to agree to certain restrictions while living in a PUD, including rules for property maintenance, landscaping and pets.

-- You’ll have less privacy because PUD residents often live closer together.
+- You may have less privacy because PUD residents often live closer together.

 PUDs can offer a great sense of community.
 Although HOA dues can be costly, the services and amenities they cover can be very attractive.
 Community leaders are elected, which allows you to make property enhancements or rule changes to help meet the needs of the community.

-A condo is a real estate property that has multiple buildings, each with separate living units.
+A condo is a real estate property that has multiple units in one or more buildings..
 These units are owned individually and can be attached or detached.
-Unlike a PUD home, you’ll only own the unit –you won’t own the land the unit sits on.
-It may be more difficult for you to purchase a condo, as most lenders usually require a certain percentage of the condos to be owner occupied.
-Check out some of the conditions that may make a condo ineligible for financing.
+Unlike a PUD home, you’ll only own the unit – you won’t own the land the unit sits on.
+It may be more difficult for you to purchase a condo, as most lenders usually require a certain percentage of the condos to be owner-occupied.
+Check out some of the guidelines that may make a condo ineligible for financing.

 The condo community’s HOA or a management company will typically be responsible for handling the services of the community.
 Condo residents must pay association fees to cover the cost of services and amenities like snow removal, a walking path or a tennis court.

 The HOA’s bylaws will outline their rules for owning a condo in the community.
 Their board of directors or your real estate agent should be able to give these to you.

 The Pros Of Owning A Condo

 - The HOA handles property maintenance, including lawn care and snow removal.